mymanerik/Conversational-Intent-Model-Analyzer/README.md

 Once the app is running, enter your API keys in the sidebar to activate the intent classification feature for the integrated models.

-💡 How This Project Aligns with the Drips Role
-This project directly demonstrates the qualifications required for the AI Data Analyst role:
+💡 How This Project Aligns with an AI Data Analyst Role This project directly demonstrates the qualifications required for an AI Data Analyst role:

 AI Data Analysis & Intent Modeling: The core function of the app is to "analyze AI-powered customer interactions... ensuring AI models accurately interpret consumer intent."